xica/heroku-buildpack-scipy/README.md

 versions, even if you specify a different version in requirements.txt.
 This can be improved in the future if there is enough interest.

+This package will also install compiled runtime libraries for BLAS, LAPACK, ATLAS, and Fortran, which are needed by NumPy and SciPy at runtime.

 If you desire older NumPy or SciPy packages, please take a look at https://github.com/dbrgn/heroku-buildpack-python-sklearn